 Why?
 Because for the human body, whey is literally the protein of life.
 Whey makes up almost 92 percent of the total protein present within human breast milk at early lactation, and is still about 55-60 percent of the total protein in breast milk when children have been fed for more than two years.
-Even if the mother is strictly vegan, she still produces whey protein to provide for the robust needs and health of her offspring.

 All other proteins are fine as a matter of variety and a source of amino acids, but whey is the most popular for a good reason.

 What: If your goal is to get bigger and stronger, any whey protein concentrate (WPC) will do just fine.
 If you're following a carb- or fat-restricted diet, or if you have a genuine lactose allergy, then reach for a whey protein isolate (WPI).